ThiagoSchetini/archinstaller-guide/README.md

  	**open and config psensor to start on boot**

 	sudo pacman -S bashtop
+	sudo pacman -S nvtop

+	*you can try other extensions and find one to complement.

 Trim auto service check (to SSD's and nvme's):